Drupal 7 subfolder multisite install

 Hope you can help.

 Q1) I'm having an issue with symlinks.
-While the symlinks work for D6 & D7 multi-site subfolder/URL and it seems D7 sites.php is NOT essential, what I run into is infinite/recursion on the server and in the browser URL path.
+While the symlinks work for D6 and D7 multi-site subfolder/URL and it seems D7 sites.php is NOT essential, what I run into is infinite/recursion on the server and in the browser URL path.

 ln -s . site_1